rensbaardman/Stoic/README.md

 - consider using content scripts to inject / remove CSS, and they communicate with background, which checks for storage changes.
 This might make porting to Manifest v3 (with Serviceworkers) easier.
 - consider using ES6 modules in the browser (saves webpack compiling).
 But would rewire() still work?
 - run debug server for `npm run debug` (to serve earth.test etc.)

+### refactor
+- make a more universal model that is based around the rule as a core concept.
+Then with e.g. a settings change, simply calculate for all rules what their status is, compare that to the old statuses, and then handle that.
+That gets e.g. 'applyStatusChange', 'applyCategoryChange' etc. out of the way, since categories and status become secondary citizens.
+That is a good thing.
+Also allows e.g. category-less rules.
+Maybe also rewrite rule files syntax based on this.